Mary-Ann Foxwell - CEO

 Aaron Gayle has over 5 years of experience in the charity sector starting as a Business Manager, managing multiple charity serviced office buildings which housed 62 charities (600 staff), community interest companies and social enterprises.
 Within that time, Aaron has provided a range of skills which includes space planning, contractor management, project lead, premises maintenance, contract management, health & safety, account management, and building compliance with UK legislation.
 In addition, he is very passionate about providing the elderly and the most vulnerable with the necessary tools and support to enjoy a better quality of life

 Deborah Hayes- Director of Care and Services Development - Designated Safeguarding Lead & Caldicott Guardian

 Deborah Hayes is our Director of Care and Services Development having previously held the role as Director of Services at Age UK Newham.
 Prior to Age UK East London Deborah worked for over 25 years in the housing field both as a housing manager and project manager overseeing both refurbishment and new builds.

-Larissa Howells has over 15 years’ experience in the implementation of large-scale public engagement programmes within disadvantaged communities around the UK.
+Larissa Howells has over 18 years’ experience in the charity sector starting as a volunteer community artist working with children and young people in Lambeth.
+She has gone on to oversee the implementation of many large-scale public engagement programmes within disadvantaged communities around the UK.
 Her range of programmes have included employability, arts, mental health and wellbeing across all age groups.
-She is dedicated to supporting the most vulnerable within our communities and was acknowledged as a ‘UK Change Maker’ in 2014 for her commitment to improving the lives of others.
+She is a trustee of innovative youth arts charity, Youth Urban Arts Foundation and was acknowledged as a ‘UK Change Maker’ in 2014 for her commitment to improving the lives of others.